What You Need to Know About Judge John Chmura

-Judge Chmura is widely known as one of the more severe and strict law-and-order judges in Macomb County.
+Judge John Chmura is widely known as one of the more severe and strict law-and-order judges in Macomb County.
 Attorneys who regularly practice before Judge Chmura realize they had better be well-prepared.
-Judge Chmura is known to very actively engage in back-and-forth questions and answers with attorneys, and attorneys know they had better have an astute answer for all questions.
+Judge Chmura is known to engage in back-and-forth questions and answers with attorneys, and attorneys know they better have an astute answer for all questions.
 He has zero tolerance for attorneys who do not take a court appearance as seriously as they should.
 He begins every court session by having everyone in his court stand and recite the Pledge of Allegiance.

 Legal and Professional Background

-Judge Chmura obtained his Bachelor’s degree from Michigan State University and his law degree from the University of Wisconsin Law School in 1988.
+Judge John Chmura obtained his Bachelor’s degree from Michigan State University and his law degree from the University of Wisconsin Law School in 1988.
 He began his legal career in private practice and was soon appointed by then-Attorney General Frank Kelley to be a Macomb County Public Administrator.
-In 1996, Governor John Engler appointed him to his current judgeship.
+In 1996 Governor John Engler appointed him to his current judgeship.
 In 2008, the Michigan Supreme Court appointed him Chief Judge of the 37th District Court.

 Extensive Community Involvement

-Judge Chmura was born in Detroit, and he and his family lived in Poletown until 1965 when they moved to Warren.
+Judge Chmura was born in Detroit, and he and his family lived in Poletown until 1965, when they moved to Warren.
 His involvement in organizations in Warren is almost too extensive to list here.
-Some of the activities he is involved in are author of the Warren Kiwanis Club newsletter, board member of the Warren Family YMCA, past board member of the Warren Symphony Orchestra, member of the Knights of Columbus, member of the St. Anne’s Ushers and Men’s Clubs, merit badge counselor for the Boy Scouts of America, and several Polish-heritage organizations and clubs.
+Some of the activities he is involved in are the Warren Kiwanis Club newsletter, board member of the Warren Family YMCA, past board member of the Warren Symphony Orchestra, member of the Knights of Columbus, member of the St. Anne’s Ushers and Men’s Clubs, merit badge counselor for the Boy Scouts of America, and several Polish-heritage organizations and clubs.

 Types of Criminal Cases Handled by Judge Chmura